data-hamlets/borough-data-explorer/README.md

 ```
 ## proper versioning for pbi

-this project uses [pbi.tools](https://pbi.tools) to enhance the operations side of working with pbi (reliable collaboration and publishing support), and the following commands have been really handy for getting this product onto a sustainable footing:
+this project uses [pbi.tools](https://pbi.tools) to enhance the operations side of working with pbi (reliable collaboration, documentation, and maintenance), and the following commands have been really handy for getting this product onto a sustainable footing:

 `pbi-tools extract ward-dashboard.pbix`